Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: The REORIENT model

 \subsection{Investment planning model (RMP in Benders decomposition)}

-The investment master problem Equations \eqref{eq:investment_cost}-\eqref{eq:mp_domain} follows the general formulation given by Equations \eqref{eq:MP}.
-The total cost for investment planning, Equation \eqref{eq:investment_cost}, consists of actual investment costs $c^{INV}$ as well as the expected operational cost of the system over the time horizon $\kappa\sum_{i \in \mathcal{I}^{Ope}}\pi_{i}c^{OPE}_i$ which is total approximated subproblem costs in Benders decomposition.
+The investment master problem Equations \eqref{eq:investment_cost}-\eqref{eq:mp_domain} follows the general formulation given by Equations \eqref{eq:benders_RMP_general}.
+The total discounted cost for investment planning, Equation \eqref{eq:investment_cost}, consists of actual investment costs $c^{INV}$ as well as the expected operational cost of the system over the time horizon $\kappa\sum_{i \in \mathcal{I}^{Ope}}\pi_{i}c^{OPE}_i$ which is total approximated subproblem costs in Benders decomposition.
 Here, $\kappa$ is a scaling factor that depends on the time step between two successive investment nodes.
-Equation \eqref{eq:cinv} calculates the investment cost which comprises capacity-dependent and capacity-independent costs, retrofitting costs, abandonment costs, fixed operating and maintenance costs, and profit of existing technology (e.g., oil and gas platform).
+The scaling factor scales the operational costs between two successive investment nodes.
+By doing this, we can evaluate the operational subproblem on the represented operational hours and scale the cost up to obtain the total operational costs.
+Equation \eqref{eq:cinv} calculates the investment cost, which comprises capacity-dependent and capacity-independent costs, retrofitting costs, abandonment costs, fixed operating and maintenance costs, and profit of existing technology (e.g., oil and gas platform).

 where

 Constraint \eqref{eq:cap_tech} states that the accumulated capacity of a technology $x^{Acc}_{pi}$ in an operational node equals the sum of the historical capacity $X^{Hist}_{p}$ and newly invested capacities $x^{Inv}_{pi}$ in its ancestor investment nodes $\mathcal{I}^{Inv}_{i}$ that are not retired.